MarcusMini/small_xml_project/README.md

 # small_xml_project

-Small xml project is a web app which allow people to create a record of their essay.
+Small xml project is a web app which asked by the University Paris 13 to the students.
+This web app allow people to create a record of their essay, edit their record and see their record.

-This record are save in .xml format using the following pattern
+#### This record are save in .xml format using the following pattern

 ### PATTERN